thibaultcha/Equiprose/README.md

 Content goes here...
 ```

+(The backslash is only for GitHub to escape the json tag, do not include it in your content's files)

 ### Metadatas

 The only required Metadata is the layout (we'll see why), but you can specify some more: